e1miran/Now-Playing-Serato/docs/requests.rst

 (Note that the username is not currently saved or processed in any way.)

-Anything else will be considered an artist.
+Unless Twofer is being redeemed, anything else will be considered an artist.
 For example:

 .. image:: images/generic_request.png
    :target: images/generic_request.png
    :alt: Generic request example

+For Twofers, anything else will be considered a title since the artist will always be the currently playing artist.

 Using Twitch Redemptions for Requests